Recipes, family, and slowing down

 It’s about creating, sharing and connecting

-With both my daughters now in school, and a new career to enjoy, I’m hoping life’s balancing act gets a little easier.
+With both my daughters now in school, I’m hoping life’s balancing act gets a little easier.
 I want to learn new things, and create something that might last throughout the years.

 Social media offers a new opportunity for connection, but of course it’s not quite the same as real, shared experiences.
 Over the last few years, the novelty of social media has really worn off for me.
 I find myself needing a bigger reason or purpose to use social media.